 Keep the area around your plants free of weeds.
 Weeds compete with surrounding plants for food, water and light.
 Walk around the garden periodically and pull weeds, including the roots, as soon as you see them.

 Remove spent blossoms before seed heads form to promote heavier reblooming.
-Cut each plant back to the ground after its foliage has died back in late fall.
+Cut each plant down to the ground after they have died back in late fall.

 CONTINUING CARE (Continued)

 EEDING